nansencenter/nextsim/README_docker.md

 ```

-**REMEMBER:** If you want to use the code compiled inplace, mount the current folder into `/nextsim`
+**REMEMBER:** If you want to use the code compiled in-place, mount the current folder into `/nextsim`
 (with options ```-v `pwd`:/nextsim```).

 ## 5. Run the neXtSIM executable inside a container